Yahweasel/libav.js/README.md

 the documentation in `libav.types.d.ts` for how to use them, or the tests in `tests` for examples.

+Further examples are available in the `samples` directory of https://github.com/ennuicastr/libavjs-webcodecs-polyfill , which uses libav.js along with WebCodecs (or its own polyfill of WebCodecs), so shows how to marry these two technologies.

 In order to reduce license-header Hell, the small amount of wrapper functions provided by libav.js are all released under the so-called “0-clause BSD” license, which does not require that the license text itself appear in